cchitsiang/awesome-stars/topics.md

 ## mongodb

+- [deepkit/deepkit-framework](https://github.com/deepkit/deepkit-framework) - A new full-featured and high-performance TypeScript framework
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Bring AI to your database!
 Integrate AI models and workflows with your database  to implement custom AI applications, without moving your data.
 Including streaming inference, scalable mode
 - [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.